-When the Vegetation SEPP 2017 was introduced, it included a savings provision so that the Part also applied to any vegetation that was declared in a DCP as requiring a permit or consent to clear.
-This savings provision was removed from the policy in December 2021, meaning that the Part no longer applied to vegetation under some DCPs.
+When the Vegetation SEPP 2017 was introduced, it included a savings provision so that the part also applied to any vegetation that was declared in a development control plan as requiring a permit or consent to clear.
+This savings provision was removed from the policy in December 2021, meaning that the part no longer applied to vegetation under some development control plans.

-On 3 October 2022, the SEPP was amended so that Part 2.3 applies to vegetation declared in a DCP to require a permit to clear for the purposes of:
+On 3 October 2022, the SEPP was amended so that Part 2.3 applies to vegetation declared in a development control plan to require a permit to clear for the purposes of:

 - Part 2.3 of the Biodiversity and Conservation SEPP

 - Part 3 of the former State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 (Vegetation SEPP)